Vegetarian haggis and mushroom wellington

 Don’t be put off by the word ‘haggis’ if you’ve never had it before.
 I’m aware that the standard meaty version sounds far from appetising, especially to a vegetarian (I’ve never actually tried it for obvious reasons, so I can’t comment on its taste) – but the veggie version is flippin’ delicious.

 One of these days I’ll make my own homemade vegetarian haggis, but for the purposes of this haggis and mushroom wellington, I used a shop-bought one.
-This is the brand I use, and I absolutely love it, though other brands might be good too if you can’t find that one.
+I use Macsweens brand, and I absolutely love it, though other brands might be good too if you can’t find that one.
 It’s made from oats, lentils, beans and veggies (which sounds much more appetising, doesn’t it?).

 To make the haggis and mushroom wellington, I just crumbled up the haggis and cooked it with the mushroom stems and a good handful of kale (for no other reason than I had a big bag in the fridge and wanted to use it up – you can pretty much add whatever you fancy), and wrapped it in puff pastry along with some roasted portobello mushrooms.